 The successful foundation doctors will be notified via email of their appointment and will be announced at the one of the first weekly teaching sessions in August.

 The primary role of a foundation doctor representative is:

 To liaise with the trust F1/F2 Doctors and act as a link, feeding back on ideas and issues that trainees would like raised at the Local Faculty Group (LFG) and Local Academic Board (LAB) meetings.

 Attend LFG and LAB meetings in person (at least two per year).

-Seek, collate and report the opinions of the foundation trainees and attend the Junior Doctor Forums.
+Seek, collate and report the opinions of the foundation trainees and attend the Postgraduate Doctor Forums.

 It is their role to communicate with their peers to collate feedback on good practice, to present ideas and work with the Tutors, Directorates and Medical Education Faculty to address local issues that require resolve.

 For FY1 Reps: To represent Medway by attending the Foundation Programme Fair with the FY1 TPD and the FPA

 Represent Medway at relevant HEE external meetings when necessary